antoniosotopwr/js-doc/README.md

 ![Image](./img/func_expre.PNG)

 The main differences between each other are the hoisting.
+The function declaration allows hoisting while function expression not.

 More info: [when-to-use-function-expressions-vs-declaration-fcc](https://www.freecodecamp.org/news/when-to-use-a-function-declarations-vs-a-function-expression-70f15152a0a0/)

 More info: [when-to-use-function-expressions-vs-declaration-sidepoint](https://www.sitepoint.com/when-to-use-a-function-expression-vs-function-declaration/)

 ## Parameters and arguments